Tom CsaszaR

 http://www.title-magazine.com/2015/11/smoke-signals-and-muffled-drums-terry-adkins-at-the-venice-biennale-2015/

-“Bright Matter: Shinique Smith in Boston” Artcritical Magazine, April 28, 2015
+"Bright Matter: Shinique Smith in Boston" showcases the intersection of art criticism and contemporary painting in Artcritical Magazine, April 28, 2015.

 https://artcritical.com/2015/04/28/tom-csaszar-on-shinique-smith/

-“Visual Specialties: Three Shows, Three Parts of the Culture” Title Magazine July 8 2014
+"Visual Specialties: Three Shows, Three Parts of the Culture" offers insights into the evolving landscape of contemporary art in Title Magazine, July 8, 2014.

 http://www.title-magazine.com/2014/07/visual-specialties-three-shows-three-parts-of-the-culture/

-“Social Structures and Shared Autobiographies: A Conversation with Do-Ho Suh” Sculpture, December, 2005
+"Social Structures and Shared Autobiographies: A Conversation with Do-Ho Suh" delves into personal narratives within the realm of art criticism in Sculpture, December 2005.

 http://images.exhibit-e.com/www_lehmannmaupin_com/09cef87c.pdf